whisthq/whist/host-setup/README.md

 - If you want to build a specific browser along with base run `./build.sh browsers/<name>` (ie chrome) instead of `./build.sh base`

-- Once the docker container opens, if you would like to view Whist's server logs, run `tail -F /usr/share/whist/server.log`
+- Once the docker container opens, if you would like to view Whist's server logs, run `tail -f /var/log/whist/protocol-out.log` (for stdout) and `tail -f /var/log/whist/protocol-err.log` (for stderr).

 ## Setting Up an AMI